Liam-Deacon/icy-morning/README.md

 Development is assumed to be in a Linux environment with the following tools available:

 - bash
-- pyenv (or python3.8)
+- pyenv (or python3.8, `.python-version` contains the exact version used locally)
 - make
-- terraform
+- terraform (use tfenv and version within `.terraform-version`)

 If you are using Linux then the toolchain can be installed using `make install-dev`.